itssahu/Hydro-Baisn/README.md

 Facilities can be broadly categorized into four functional risk classes:

+#### Financially critical assets
-Financially critical assets, which dominate tail losses and drive capital stress.
+which dominate tail losses and drive capital stress.

+#### Systemically critical assets
-Systemically critical assets, which pose high societal and service disruption risk despite moderate financial losses.
+which pose high societal and service disruption risk despite moderate financial losses.

+#### Dual-risk assets
-Dual-risk assets, which score highly on both dimensions and represent “do-not-fail” infrastructure.
+which score highly on both dimensions and represent “do-not-fail” infrastructure.

+#### Low-priority assets
-Low-priority assets, which are relatively stable under current hazard and exposure conditions.
+which are relatively stable under current hazard and exposure conditions.

 Crucially, these categories imply different intervention strategies.
-Structural flood defenses and insurance mechanisms may be appropriate for tail-loss-dominant assets, whereas governance reforms, redundancy planning, and adaptive capacity enhancement are more effective for systemically vulnerable facilities.
+Capital-intensive flood mitigation investments and risk transfer mechanisms (e.g., insurance or reinsurance) are most suitable for assets dominated by extreme tail losses, whereas systemically vulnerable facilities benefit more from governance improvements, redundancy planning, and targeted enhancement of adaptive capacity.
 The framework therefore moves beyond generic “high-risk” labels and supports actionable, asset-specific decision pathways.

 This framework enables asset-specific prioritization by explicitly separating extreme financial tail risk from long-term systemic climate vulnerability, providing a unified yet decision-targeted view of climate risk.